How OVSRS delivers restitution to Ensure Victims’ Rights

 How it looks, inside prison

-In February at Folsom Women’s Facility, incarcerated women who were nearing their release date were provided information on their restitution responsibilities as part of a class dealing with how to prepare for their eventual release back to their communities.
+In February at Folsom Women’s Facility, incarcerated women nearing their release date were provided information on their restitution responsibilities.
+This was part of a class dealing with how to prepare for their eventual release back to their communities.
 The discussion was led by Michael Rogowski and Elwina Rivera, both Restitution Services Liaisons with OVSRS.

 “Does everybody know what restitution is?”
 Rivera asked the class.
 “It is your responsibility and you are obligated to pay it to your victims.”